Privacy Policy

 We facilitate the exercise of your rights in a manner that is reasonable and proportionate:

-• Subject Access Requests (DSARs): When you request access to your data, we will conduct searches that are proportionate to the nature of your request.
+• Subject Access Requests (DSARs): When you request access to your data, we will conduct searches that are reasonable and proportionate to the nature of your request, in line with Article 15(1A) UK GDPR (as amended by section 78 Data (Use and Access) Act 2025).
 Under the DUAA 2025 "Stop the Clock" rule, we may pause the one-month response deadline if we require further information or identity verification.

 • Legal Professional Privilege (LPP): As a consultancy serving law firms, we strictly enforce exemptions regarding LPP.
 Data that consists of confidential communications for the purpose of legal advice or litigation is exempt from disclosure.